Bettrix/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-3-puts.c- prpgram for printing a string, followed by a new line, to stdout.(task 3) 4-print_rev.c- program for printing a string, in reverse, followed by a new line.(task 4) 5-rev_string.c- program for reversing a string.(task 5)
+3-puts.c- prpgram for printing a string, followed by a new line, to stdout.(task 3) 4-print_rev.c- program for printing a string, in reverse, followed by a new line.(task 4) 5-rev_string.c- program for reversing a string.(task 5) 6-puts2.c- program for printing every other character of a string, starting with the first character, followed by a new line.(task 6)